guzenok/go-sqltest/README.md

 [here][gomock-ref].

-Running mockgen
+Running sqlmockgen
 ---------------

-`mockgen` has two modes of operation: source and reflect.
+`sqlmockgen` has two modes of operation: source and reflect.
 Source mode generates mock interfaces from a source file.
 It is enabled by using the -source flag.
 Other flags that may be useful in this mode are -imports and -aux_files.

 Example:

-	mockgen -source=foo.go [other options]
+	sqlmockgen -source=foo.go [other options]

 Reflect mode generates mock interfaces by building a program that uses reflection to understand interfaces.
 It is enabled